 Thirty pound coalfish caught on a shad

 The fishing is excellent from April right into late September.
 Huge halibut, perhaps the highest average size of anywhere, are often hooked but not always landed.
-The average size here is around 100 kgs with far bigger specimens feeding on the vast coalfish, mackeral and herring shoals.
+The average size here is around 100kg with far bigger specimens feeding on the vast coalfish, mackerel and herring shoals.

-Your catch is weighed in the harbour and forms part of the areas quota.
+Please note your catch is weighed in the harbour and forms part of the areas quota.

 One nominated boat operator from each group will take a quick boat operators certificate on the first morning.
 It is a strait forward simple test that takes a few minutes then you are safe to enjoy great fishing.
 Iceland operates high standards of boat safety at sea.
 No other documentation is currently required.